PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \atb{Figure~\ref{fig:alloc-align-walkthrough} describes how \texttt{alloc\_align()} works over an end-to-end example.
-We characterize the DRAM device to find the DRAM rows that are in the same subarray and initialize the SAMT (\boldone).
-The programmer allocates two 128 KiB arrays, A and B, via \texttt{alloc\_align()} using the same \emph{allocation id} (\textbf{0}), with the intent to copy from A to B (\boldtwo).
-We allocate contiguous ranges of virtual addresses to A and B, which are then split into page-sized memory blocks (\boldthree).
-We assign consecutive memory blocks to consecutive DRAM banks and access the AIT with the \emph{allocation id} (\boldfour) for each memory block.
-We access the AIT to retrieve the \emph{subarray id} that points to a SAMT entry.
-The SAMT entry corresponds to the subarray that contains the arrays that are allocated using the \emph{allocation id} (\boldfive).
-We access the SAMT entry to retrieve two physical addresses that point to the same DRAM row.
-We map a memory block and its \emph{sibling} to these two physical addresses, such that they are mapped to the first and the second halves of a DRAM row (\boldsix). \reva{Once allocated, these physical addresses are pinned to main memory and cannot be swapped out to storage.} Finally, we update the page table with the physical addresses to map the memory blocks to the same DRAM row (\boldseven).}
+Using the RowClone success rate experiment (\omi{described above}), the custom supervisor software (\omi{CSS for short}) finds the DRAM rows that are in the same subarray (\boldone) and initializes the Subarray Mapping Table (SAMT).
+The programmer allocates two 128 KiB arrays, A and B, via \texttt{alloc\_align()} using the same \emph{allocation id} (\textbf{0}), with the intent to copy from A to B (\boldtwo). \omi{CSS} allocates contiguous ranges of virtual addresses to A and B, and then splits the virtual address ranges into page-sized memory blocks (\boldthree). \omi{CSS} assigns consecutive memory blocks to consecutive DRAM banks and accesses the Allocation ID Table (AIT) with the \emph{allocation id} (\boldfour) for each memory block.
+By accessing the AIT, \omi{CSS} retrieves the \emph{subarray id} that points to a SAMT entry.
+The SAMT entry corresponds to the subarray that contains the arrays that are allocated using the \emph{allocation id} (\boldfive). \omi{CSS} accesses the SAMT entry to retrieve two physical addresses that point to the same DRAM row. \omi{CSS} maps a memory block and its \emph{sibling \omi{memory block}} (i.e., the memory block that is N/2 bytes away from this memory block, where N is the \emph{size} argument of the \texttt{alloc\_align()} call) to these two physical addresses, such that they are mapped to the first and the second halves of {the same} DRAM row (\boldsix). \reva{Once allocated, these physical addresses are pinned to main memory and cannot be swapped out to storage.} Finally, \omi{CSS} updates the page table with the physical addresses to map the memory blocks to the same DRAM row (\boldseven).}